The Importance of Effective Communication in Project Management

 Can you imagine managing a project without communication?
 Sounds like a nightmare, right?

-It would be pretty much impossible—what with all the layers of requirements, details, and decisions that need to be approved by all those important folks up the chain of command.
+It would be pretty much impossible—what with all the layers of project requirements, details, and decisions that need to be approved by all those important folks up the chain of command.
 Every step requires some new task to talk about, and that task depends on another task, decision, or person.

 When it comes to project management, you can’t go at it alone.
 But even the best tools won’t matter much without effective communication.
 In other words, you’ve got to know how to talk to your people!

 So what are some of the best ways to improve your communication in project management?
 Let’s walk through it.